Energy in Liechtenstein: Electricity

 In 2010, the country's domestic electricity production amounted to 80,105 MWh.

-In 2015, the country's estimated domestic electricity production was around 68.43 million kWh.
+In 2015, the country's estimated domestic electricity production was around 68,430 MWh.

 94.2% of domestic production (76,166 MWh) was provided by hydropower, 3.12% of domestic production (3,330 MWh) was provided by fossil fuels, 2.68% of domestic production (1,361 MWh) was provided by solar or wind power generation, and 0% (0 MWh) by nuclear power generation.

 In 2010, imports of electricity to Liechtenstein amounted to roughly 270,540 MWh.
 None of the domestically generated electric power was exported.

 In 2015, imports of electricity to Liechtenstein amounted to roughly 325.2 million kWh.
 There were again no exports of domestically generated electric power.

 In 2016, non-renewable sources accounted for 67,35 % and renewable sources for 32,47 % of Liechtenstein's electricity supply.
 Energy production from non-renewables consisted of 56,88 % foreign imports of electricity produced by nuclear power, and 0,65 % of electricity produced in Liechtenstein from imported natural gas.
 Energy production from renewables consisted of 27,71 % hydropower production (8,91 % imported and 18,80 % domestic), as well as 4,76 % produced domestically from solar energy.
 Liechtenstein's overall energy production from renewables consisted of 8,91 % imports and of 23,56 % domestic, non-export production.